Privacy Policy

 Regulatory Bodies and Law Enforcement: Where required by law or to comply with a court order.

-Other Parties: With your consent or as otherwise permitted by law.
+Other Parties: With consent or as otherwise permitted by law.

-We may also transfer your information in the case of a sale, merger, consolidation, liquidation, reorganisation or acquisition.
+We may also transfer information in the case of a sale, merger, consolidation, liquidation, reorganisation, or acquisition.

-We will not sell, rent, or lease your personal information to third parties.
+We do not sell, rent, or lease personal information to third parties.

-Some of these countries may not have privacy laws that are considered 'comparable' to the New Zealand Privacy Act 2020.
-In these cases, we comply with our obligations under the Act by ensuring that the recipient of the information is subject to privacy safeguards that are comparable to those in New Zealand law.
-We do this through contractual agreements (such as Data Processing Addendums) that require these service providers to protect your personal information to a high standard.
-Our service providers demonstrate their commitment to security through internationally recognised certifications, such as ISO 27001 and SOC 2.
+Some of our service providers process information in Australia and the United States.
+The United States does not have privacy laws that are considered comparable to the New Zealand Privacy Act 2020 across the board.
+In these cases, we comply with our obligations under the Act by ensuring that the recipient is subject to privacy safeguards that are comparable to those in New Zealand law.
+This is supported by contractual agreements (such as Data Processing Addendums) that require these providers to protect personal information to a high standard, and by the use of providers who hold internationally recognised security certifications such as ISO 27001 and SOC 2.

-We take reasonable steps to protect your personal information from loss, unauthorised access, modification, or disclosure.
+We take reasonable steps to protect personal information from loss, unauthorised access, modification, or disclosure.
+This includes:

 While we take reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.

-Subject to certain grounds for refusal set out in the Act, you have the right to access your readily retrievable personal information that we hold and to request a correction to your personal information.
+Subject to the grounds for refusal set out in the Privacy Act 2020, you have the right to request access to readily retrievable personal information that we hold about you, and to request correction of that information.

-Before you exercise this right, we will need evidence to confirm that you are the individual to whom the personal information relates.
+Before we act on a request, we require evidence sufficient to confirm that you are the individual to whom the personal information relates.
+This is to protect against unauthorised disclosure.

-If you want to exercise either of the above rights, email us via our contact page on this website.
+To exercise either of these rights, contact us via the contact page on this website.
+Your request should:

-Your email should provide evidence of who you are and set out the details of your request (e.g. the personal information, or the correction, that you are requesting).
+- Set out the details of your request (e.g. the personal information you are seeking access to, or the correction you are requesting).

 If you are not satisfied with our response, you have the right to make a complaint to the Office of the Privacy Commissioner in New Zealand.